biosp4rk/mzmr/readme.txt

 ------------------
 1.3.2 - 2020-12-??
   - Fixed config strings not being compatible between versions (starting from 1.3.0)
+  - Fixed bug where enemies were always randomized

 1.3.1 - 2020-11-27
   - Fixed bug where selecting "Unchanged" would crash the program